 - A. The Registrant shall provide investment advisory services specific to the needs of each client.
 Prior to providing investment advisory services, an investment adviser representative will ascertain each client's investment objective(s).
 Thereafter, the Registrant shall allocate and/or recommend that the client allocate investment assets consistent with the designated investment objective(s).
-The client may, at any time, impose reasonable restrictions, in writing, on the Registrant's services. - B. The Registrant does not participate in a wrap fee program. - C. As of December 31, 2023, the Registrant had \$736,675,665 in assets under management on a discretionary basis and \$32,638,261 in assets under management on a non-discretionary basis.
+The client may, at any time, impose reasonable restrictions, in writing, on the Registrant's services. - B. The Registrant does not participate in a wrap fee program. - C. As of December 31, 2024, the Registrant had \$822,799,937in assets under management on a discretionary basis and \$26,815,635 in assets under management on a non-discretionary basis.